nchain/nchain/docs/README.md

-WaykiChain v2.0.0.0
+nchain v2.0.0.0
 =====================

-Copyright (c) 2017-2019 WaykiChain Core Developers
+Copyright (c) 2017-2019 nchain Core Developers

 ### Need Help?

-* See the documentation at the [WaykiChain DevDocs](https://wicc-devbook.readthedocs.io/en/latest/) for help and more information.
+* See the documentation at the [nchain DevDocs](https://wicc-devbook.readthedocs.io/en/latest/) for help and more information.